-- 1) To promote the Family Literacy Program through advertisements, flyers, phone calls, radio spots, and any other means possible to recruit new tutors and families. - 2) To coordinate the application and matching process with the UCSB students and children in the community. - 3) To keep in contact with the families participating to ensure that the program is meeting their needs. - 4) To keep in close contact with the participating student tutors to ensure that the program is providing sufficient resource for them in their service, and to contact prospective tutors and train those interested. - 5) To provide a minimum of two (2) activities per quarter in which the tutors can interact with their children outside of the home environment. - 6) To maintain an adequate inventory of books, games puzzles, markers, stickers, etc. for the tutors to use with their children. - 7) To hold three (3) office hours per week, each, exclusive to the CAB related meetings and fieldwork. - 8) Participate in two (2) or more volunteer activities per quarter.

-I) Duties of the CAB Internal Community Coordinator:

-- 1) In charge of coordinating events that will help build community amongst CAB Leaders.
+- 1) To promote the Family Literacy Program through advertisements, flyers, phone calls, radio spots, and any other means possible to recruit new tutors and families. - 2) To coordinate the application and matching process with the UCSB students and children in the community. - 3) To keep in contact with the families participating to ensure that the program is meeting their needs. - 4) To keep in close contact with the participating student tutors to ensure that the program is providing sufficient resource for them in their service, and to contact prospective tutors and train those interested. - 5) To provide a minimum of two (2) activities per quarter in which the tutors can interact with their children outside of the home environment. - 6) To maintain an adequate inventory of books, games puzzles, markers, stickers, etc. for the tutors to use with their children. - 7) Hold three (3) office hours per week. - 8) Participate in two (2) or more volunteer activities per quarter. - 9) Actively participate in the planning process for CAB's annual Volunteer Week and provide assistance during the week's events. - K) Duties of the Social Coordinator: - 1) In charge of coordinating events that will help build community amongst CAB Leaders.
 Plan events such as barbecues, social gatherings, and outings.
 A minimum of three (1) per quarter. - 2) In charge of coordinating events that will help build community amongst all of CAB (open to everyone).
 Plan events such as, but not limited to, barbecues, social gatherings and outings. - 3) Hold a minimum of two (2) minor social events on campus.
 These could be an activity where CAB partners up with an organization event that is already on campus. (ie: "Lets all go to the Improvability tonight!)
-These minor events could include projects that you do not specifically plan and organize. - 4) Hold a minimum of three (1) office hour per week, exclusive to CAB related meetings and fieldwork. - 5) Help coordinate icebreakers, activities and mini-volunteer projects for weekly CAB meetings.
+These minor events could include projects that you do not specifically plan and organize. - 4) Hold a minimum of three (3) office hours per week. - 5) Help coordinate icebreakers, activities and mini-volunteer projects for weekly CAB meetings. - 6) Actively participate in the planning process for CAB's annual Volunteer Week and provide assistance during the week's events.

-J) Duties of the CAB Treasurer:
+L) Duties of the CAB Treasurer: